NBSutton98/COM-Documentation/docs/task1.md

 })
 ```

-this code can also be found on the [Express JS Setting Started](https://expressjs.com/en/starter/installing.html) website
+- this code can also be found on the [Express JS Setting Started](https://expressjs.com/en/starter/installing.html) website

 ## Getting started with npm

-6. Navigate to the terminal window by going to **VIEW --> TERMINAL**
+6. Navigate to the terminal window by going to **VIEW --> TERMINAL**<br>
 - This can also be done with the shortcut: _(CTRL + SHIFT + `)_

-7. Once the terminal has opened, click into it
+7. Once the terminal has opened, click into it<br>
 ![Init](<./Task1/npmINIT(4).png>)

 - Type the following: _npm init_